nopivnick/itp.nopivnick.com/_posts/2018-09-25-observation-public-interaction.md

 Highlights:

+- was presented with the message "OOPS!
+I THINK YOU BROKE THE CAMERA." when the device malfunctioned
-- later pointed out the onscreen instruction to "Go Crazy" (i.e., 'be animated') came *after* the screen directed the user to look elsewhere ("Look Here" → camera lens, away from the screen)
+- later pointed out the onscreen instruction to "Go Crazy" (i.e., 'be animated') came *after* the screen directed the user to look elsewhere ("Look Here" → camera lens, away from the screen) and therefor easy to miss

 TODO: